shyamsn97/barebones-ai/README.md

-# Machine Learning and Deep Learning algorithms built from scratch

 ## Popular machine/deep learning algorithms and strategies implemented from scratch using numpy.
 Every Algorithm has been applied on real data such as predicting house prices, classifying flowers, predicting tumors, etc.

 ## Algorithms Implemented